 Musée de l’Annonciade, place Georges Grammont

-Situated in the former chapel by the old port, the art collections contain stunning Post-Impressionist works from the late 19th and early 20th centuries including works from Paul Signac, Pierre Bonnard, Raoul Dufy and Charles Camoin.
+Situated in the former chapel by the old port of St Tropez, the art collections contain stunning Post-Impressionist works from the late 19th and early 20th centuries including works from Paul Signac, Pierre Bonnard, Raoul Dufy and Charles Camoin.

 Place des Lices market